How B2B businesses leverage B2C and D2C models on commercetools

 Leaders blending B2B and B2C/D2C

-A global producer of food and beverages, Danone leverages composable commerce to support B2C, D2C and B2B business models using one commerce engine.
-The B2C-first manufacturer made its first inroads into D2C to address the COVID-19 pandemic in 2020, enabling distressed parents to find the right nutrition products for their babies directly on Danone’s website.
+made its first inroads into D2C to address the COVID-19 pandemic in 2020, enabling distressed parents to find the right nutrition products for their babies directly on Danone’s website.

 The France-based company’s healthcare division in the UK uses the same commerce solution for B2B customers to order medical samples directly from Danone, streamlining the customer experience while gathering key data on how these customers use its products.
-With a centralized product catalog across all business units, markets and brands, Danone can perform a hyperlocal strategy that crafts experiences according to local market needs without losing sight of the global brand and its products.
+With a centralized product catalog across all business units, markets and brands, Danone can perform a hyper-local strategy that crafts experiences according to local market needs without losing sight of the global brand and its products.

 Tamron, a Japan-based global manufacturer of camera lenses, has historically sold its products through distributors, local dealers and online platforms like Amazon.
-The European subsidiary, Tamron Europe, learned through a customer journey analysis that consumers were visiting its website wanting to purchase products, which led to the decision to integrate a complementary webshop to serve consumers directly.
-The manufacturer started rolling out the webshop in Germany and Austria, expanding to 27 European countries soon after.
+The European subsidiary, Tamron Europe, learned through a customer journey analysis that consumers visited its website wanting to purchase products, which led to the decision to integrate a complementary webshop to serve consumers directly.

+The manufacturer started rolling out the online store in Germany and Austria, expanding to 27 European countries soon after.
 Thanks to the flexibility of composable architecture, Tamron works closely with distributors in its D2C approach by giving them access to the Merchant Center (commercetools’ business tooling) to run localized promotions.
 This way, the company enables collaboration across the distribution chain to uplift revenue and customer experiences.

-The premier power tools manufacturer Festool also adopted a D2C strategy to sell directly to tradespeople in the fields of timber construction, carpentry, painting and renovation work.
+The premier power tools manufacturer Festool also adopted a D2C strategy to sell directly to tradespeople in timber construction, carpentry, painting and renovation work.
 The company observed a trend where customers discovered their products predominantly online, often from Festool’s website, and proceeded to make purchases in marketplaces or specialized retailers.
-In addition, as the company boasts an extensive product range of over 2,700 products, it’s impractical for any retailer to list and stock all of these items for immediate purchase.
+In addition, as the company boasts an extensive product range of over 2,700 products, it’s impractical for any retailer to list and stock all these items for immediate purchase.

 Starting your multi-model journey with commercetools